The association of food insecurity with health outcomes for adults with disabilities

 Digital Object Identifier (DOI)

 Brucker, Debra L., "The association of food insecurity with health outcomes for adults with disabilities" (2016).
-Institute on Disability.
+Disability and Health Journal.
 120.